 - If you need to find the screenshots from a command line or through the Android File Transfer tool, they'll be in /pictures/screenshots.

-Galaxy S5 screenshot — Method 2
+Capturing a Galaxy S5 screenshot — Method 2

 Now this one's cool.
 And it's not new to Samsung, but it's still pretty neat, and it's enabled by default.
 Tilt your hand up onto its side, with your pinky facing down.
 Now swipe it across the screen, and make sure you actually touch the screen.